Last updated: June 2026

 Across hybrid payroll solutions, while options for paying workers in fiat and crypto are often available, not all provide conversion services.
 This can ultimately lead to difficulties for various reasons.

 For one, payments in crypto, especially on a global scale and for full-time employees, can quickly become complicated with regards to compliance with tax and labor laws.
 Finding a hybrid solution that automatically converts crypto compensation into fiat not only bypasses costly conversion fees but majorly simplifies tax reporting for both employees and employers.
-It allows for companies to fund payroll in their preferred currency, from USDC in a digital wallet to fiat in a traditional bank account, and does the legwork of converting the USDC to USD.

 The followup feature to automatic conversions for payments, from USDC to fiat, is the seamless conversion on the receiving end.
 Prioritizing a solution that allows workers to easily convert wages received in fiat into the crypto or stablecoins of their choosing is of utmost importance.
-A hybrid solution that has a built-in conversion feature on the receiving end means that regardless of the currency received, workers can choose how they want to withdraw their wages without needing to go through exchanges or third-party currency conversion service.

 Payment and Payout Flexibility